distortedfusion/blade-components/docs/10-components/list-group.md

 ## Links

-Use list group items as links by supplying the `href=""` attribute.
-Optionally, as with native [anchor elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), a `target=""` attribute can be provided to control the behavior of the anchor.
+Use list group items as links by adding an `href` attribute.
+Optionally, as with native [anchor elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), a `target` attribute can be set to control the behavior of the anchor.

 ```blade-component-code
 <x-list-group>